hmnaik/smartbarn-mocap/README.md

 (i.e. marker position of marker patterns and virtual features prepared through annotation protocol) and projects them on the image.
 The final projected points are stored in the .csv file to create a database for the image annotations.

-6. createFeaturesUsingAnnotation: This file shows an example of using the custom 2D annotations and triangulating them to create 3D annotations.
+6. createFeaturesUsingAnnotation: This file shows an example of using the custom 2D annotations and triangulating them to create 3D annotations on images.
+A separate version purely for annotation of bird 3D posture is now pulished with https://doi.org/10.48550/arXiv.2303.13174 at https://github.com/alexhang212/dataset-3dpop.

-7. customCameraProjection: [not tested 100%] The file is created to show an example of adding custom camera to the module, the example shows how new cameras can be added to the existing workflow and used for projecting 3D information on the image space.
+7. customCameraProjection: The file is created to show an example of adding custom camera to the module, the example shows how new cameras can be added to the existing workflow and used for projecting 3D information on the image space. [not tested 100%]

 8. exampleNexusProjectionToImage:
-Example code: Data visualization
+Example code: Data visualization on images directly using output of vicon nexus.
 The example shows the method to read data directly from the Nexus output (3D points in vicon space) and project them directly on the image space.

 9. imageProjectionExample: [Deprecated]